This Pub is Closed Long Term

-This multi-roomed pub-restaurant opened in 1991, having been converted from a Georgian rectory (last used for ecclesiastical purposes between 1951 and 1965 when the Bishop of Stockport lived there).
-It still maintains a country house feel with plenty of dark wood and plush décor.
-Food is available for most of the day, with the conservatory functioning as a restaurant.
-Accommodation is available in the Premier Inn built in the extensive grounds at the back; to the front the large beer garden offers fine views over Stockport.
-Despite the emphasis on food and accommodation, the beer is always top notch, the pub having gained both Cask Marque accreditation and a Beautiful Beer Gold Award.
+History: A multi-roomed pub-restaurant that maintained a country house feel with plenty of dark wood and plush décor.
+Food was available for most of the day, with the conservatory functioning as a restaurant.
+Accommodation was available in the attached Premier Inn built in the extensive grounds at the back; to the front the large beer garden offered fine views over Stockport.
+Despite the emphasis on food and accommodation, the beer was always top notch, albeit it stopped stocking cask ale in mid-2025.

 Notice an error or missing details?
 Help us keep our pub & club information accurate by sharing any corrections or updates you spot.